Seeks to represent: District 4 (Westside and parts of Southeast)

 Where is the city currently wasting money, or is using money in a way you think is inefficient or unnecessary?
 Where is the bloat?

-At a recent candidate forum, I spoke with a whistleblower who worked for nearly fifteen years at Portland Parks & Recreation.
+At a recent candidate forum, I spoke with a whistleblower who worked for nearly 15 years at Portland Parks & Recreation.
 She told me that the excuse of budget cuts was used to fire many park workers involved in essential maintenance, while upper management protected their hugely bloated salaries at the expense of the workers and parks.
 I would seek to conduct a comprehensive review of all city departments to identify and correct any such instances of bloat, while improving pay equity and strengthening protections for essential workers.

 What is the Joint Office of Homeless Services doing wrong, and what do you see as things that can right the ship?

 Although the Joint Office of Homeless Services has made tremendous strides recently in helping our homeless residents get rehoused and access needed services, there are still major challenges facing the department.
 One of the biggest issues is a shortage of legal support, especially eviction defense.
-Many people who need the Office’s services are not receiving the legal representation they need to access them.
-As a City Councilor, I will seek to increase resources available for public defenders, and remove unnecessary legal hurdles that keep our residents from accessing essential services.
+Many people who need the office’s services are not receiving the legal representation they need to access them.
+As a city councilor, I will seek to increase resources available for public defenders, and remove unnecessary legal hurdles that keep our residents from accessing essential services.
 Housing must be enshrined as a human right.

-Is the tax rate in Multnomah County (with PCEF, Preschool for All and Supportive Housing Services taxes) too high, or at an appropriate level?
+Is the tax rate in Multnomah County (with Portland Clean Energy Fund, Preschool for All and supportive housing services taxes) too high, or at an appropriate level?
 If too high, what do you suggest be done about it?

 The “hidden” taxes which I’m the most concerned about are the exorbitant rent costs and utility rate hikes the city is currently permitting through a lack of regulation.
 To remove these hidden taxes we should establish rent control and make PGE a public utility district.
 This would facilitate our transition to a decentralized renewable grid with greater neighborhood autonomy, lower prices, and resilience for when the megaquake hits.
 I also support lowering income taxes for the 99% to provide relief for working people.